Zooarchaeology: Faunal remains

 Faunal remains are parts of animals that have been left in the material record, which archaeologists study.
-These remains are important to the record because they can show cultural practices, such as what food they are eating, based on the remains left behind.
+These remains are important to the record because they can show cultural practices, such as what food they were eating, based on the remains left behind.
 Zooarcheologists can find out information like the species the animal is, the age the animal was when it died, and what its sex was.

 Some common faunal remains found at sites include, as stated above, bones, shells, hair, chitin, scales, hides, proteins and DNA.
-These are often found in piles of waste that have been left behind.
-There, as well as in other places, the pieces of bone, scales, teeth, etc. may be mixed together where the archaeologist will have to sort through and identify where the remains came from (what animal/ what species) and where on that species the remain is from.
+These are often found in piles of waste left behind.
+This means zooarchaeology is part of the general study of waste or garbology.
+Archaeologists may have to sort through and identify the species and body region of faunal remains.
 The types of fauna that leave behind these remains will depend on where the archaeological site is located.
 These animals can be domesticated or wild, and sometimes they find both types of remains at sites.

 In addition to helping us understand the past, zooarchaeology can also help us to improve the present and the future.
 Studying how people dealt with animals, and their effects can help avoid many potential ecological problems.
 This specifically includes problems involving wildlife management.
 For example, one of the questions that wildlife preservationists ask is whether they should keep animals facing extinction in several smaller areas, or in one larger area.
 Based on zooarchaeological evidence, they found that animals that are split up into several smaller areas are more likely to go extinct.

 Techniques

 Taphonomy

 One of the issues to which zooarchaeologists pay close attention is taphonomy.
 Techniques used in the study of taphonomy include researching how items are buried and deposited at an archaeological site, what the conditions are that aid in the preservation of these items, and how these items get destroyed, all a part of what is referred to by archaeologist Michael Brian Schiffer as behavioral archaeology.
 One important aspect of taphonomy is assessing how a specimen became damaged; understanding the taphonomy of a faunal assemblage can explain how and why bones were damaged.
 One source of damage to animal bones is humans.
-Cut marks on animal bones provide evidence for butchering.
+Cut marks on animal bones provide evidence for butchering or bone working.
 Fractures, such as by percussion impact and spiral fracture on a bone can suggest that it was processed by humans for its marrow, minerals, and nutrients.
-Other human processes that affect bones include burning and damage that occurs during archaeological excavations.
-Non-human damage to bones includes interspecies damage, damage from raptors, damage from rodents, damage from fungi, environmental weathering, and polishing.
+Other human processes that affect bones include burning and damage from archaeological excavations.
+Non-human damage to bones includes interspecies damage, damage from raptors and scavengers, damage from rodents, damage from fungi and root etching, environmental weathering, and polishing.
 Distinguishing different types of damage to animal bones is a tedious and complex process that requires background in multiple scientific fields.
 Some of the physical damage on bones can be seen with the naked eye, but a lens with 10x magnification and good lighting is necessary for seeing most damage.